threefoldtech/web3gw/manual/src/examples/sftpgo/roles.md

-# Metrics
+# SFTPGO

 ## Roles

 This example shows how to run sftpgo sal example to manage roles

-To run the metrics example
+To run the roles example

 - `-a`: address, address of sftpgo api like http://localhost:8080/api/v2
 - `-k`: API key generated from sftpgo server